pji/yadr/docs/dice_notation.rst

     ROLL_EXPRESSION ::= DICE_EXPRESSION ROLL_OPERATOR EXPRESSION

 The majority of the rules follow the rules of basic integer arithmetic, with the addition of operators for rolling dice.
-Dice operators are resolved first in the order of operations, which then follows the standard PEMDAS order after.
+Dice and roll operators are resolved first in the order of operations, which then follows the standard PEMDAS order thereafter.

 Dice Operators